 Provides federal financial assistance to help fire departments hire new firefighters or change the status of part-time or paid-on-call firefighters to full-time firefighters.
-The goal is to improve fire department staffing levels to ensure that an adequate number of personnel respond and safely perform at incident scenes and provide protection from fire and fire-related hazards within communities.
-This activity provides three-year grants to assist fire departments by paying a portion of the salaries and benefits of the SAFER-funded positions.
+This activity provides three-year grants to assist fire departments by paying the salaries and benefits of the SAFER-funded positions.